cherenkov-plenoscope/infrastructure-tutorial/README.rst

 ``less``
 ^^^^^^^^
 A viewer.
 No editing.
 It just prints a text-file in the terminal.
-I often use ``less`` to look into ``FITS`` files because the headers in FITS files are just text.
-You just have to adjust the number of colums of your terminal to get a good look into a ``FITS``-header.
+I often use ``less`` to look into ``FITS`` files because the headers are text.
+You have to adjust the number of colums of your terminal to get a good look into a ``FITS``-header.

 Here is an example with my terminal set to 80-columns calling ``less ./Prod5-South-20deg-AverageAz-14MSTs37SSTs.1800s-v0.1.fits``